-SCOs are appointed by Hertfordshire Students' Union and their School of Study.
-This year we've recruited a fantastic team of SCOs who are looking forward to working collaboratively to improve your university experience.
+This year we've recruited a fantastic team of SCOs who are looking forward to working collaboratively to improve your University experience.
 Here you can find out more about this role and take a look at the SCOs for your School.
-We would also encourage you to nominate an SCO of the Month as and when you feel like they deserve recognition
+We would also encourage you to nominate an SCO of the Month as and when you feel like they deserve recognition!

 What is an SCO?

-School Community Organisers (SCOs) work directly with the Students’ Union and your School to coordinate and support Student Reps, and enhance the sense of school-wide community.
-They do this by organising social events, working closely with School staff and helping to develop student-led Academic Societies.
-To find out the specifics of what SCOs do in your School, please take a look at the job description and/or contact the Student Voice team at email@example.com
+School Community Organisers (SCOs) are paid, student leadership positions, appointed to enhance the community of students and staff within each School.
+They organise social events, collaborate with Student Reps and Elected Officers, and represent students’ interests to both the Students’ Union and University as senior Student Leaders.
+To find out the specifics of what SCOs do in your School, please take a look at the role description and/or contact the Student Voice team at email@example.com

 Who is my SCO?